 Year 7 and 8

 Students in Year 7 are required to select either French or Japanese.
-They will have two hours of the language for the whole year and will continue to study the same language in Year 8.
+They will have two periods of the language per week for the whole year and will continue to study the same language in Year 8.
 The courses foster communication and cultural skills through the four language modes of reading, writing, viewing, speaking and listening, and cover the WA Curriculum Languages strands of Communicating and Understanding.